ZhangMaKe/HackerNewsWebScraper/README.md

 ## Librarys Used

 * ScrapySharp - To simulate a web browser and traverse an html document.
+(Not all features are compatible with dotnet core but there ones used in this application are.)
 * Newtonsoft.Json - To serialize objects to Json and create Json Arrays.
 * NUnit - For unit testing.